olaanders/rpg-wfrp/characters/npc-doctor-zindea.md

 opus: a definitive guide to the human body, complete with sketches.
 She does not, however, ever stoop to employing ‘resurrection men’._

-> Quote: “Does it hurt when I do this?
+> “Does it hurt when I do this?
 What about this?
 Fascinating!”

 |**WS**|**BS**|**S**|**T**|**Ag**|**Int**|**WP**|**Fel**|
 |35|47|38|43|46|70|43|49|